john-azzaro/Study-Client-Side-Form-Data-Validation/README.md

 <br>

-## How do you implement form data validation?
+## How do you implement client-side form data validation?
 In the study example, you have a basic form with a user name, password, and a submission button.
 However, before going any further remember that HTML has the built-in input attribute ```required``` that specifies that the input field mist be filled out before submission.
 You will have validation logic that will check the same thing, but it seems best to have multiple layers of security at no cost to performance.
 ```html
     <form id="form" action="/" method="GET">